-26. CORPORATE TAX
+27. CORPORATE TAX

-On 9 December 2022, the UAE Ministry of Finance released the Federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses (the 'CT Law') to enact a Federal Corporate Tax ('CT') regime in the UAE.
-The CT Law is effective for the financial years beginning on or after 1 June 2023.
-Decision No. 116 of 2022 specifies the threshold of income (as AED 375,000) over which a corporate tax of 9% would apply and accordingly, the CT Law is now considered to be substantively enacted.
+On 9 December 2022, the United Arab Emirates (UAE) Ministry of Finance ("MoF") released Federal Decree-Law No 47 of 2022 on the Taxation of Corporations and Businesses, Corporate Tax Law ("CT Law") to enact a new CT regime in the UAE.
+The new CT regime has become effective for accounting periods beginning on or after 1 June 2023.